82% Sole Practitioners: The Cybersecurity GTM Opportunity Nobody Sees

 For cybersecurity vendors building their go-to-market strategies, this structural gap creates a category creation opportunity.

 The giants (the large professional services firms) offer comprehensive security consulting at partner billing rates of $250–$500 per hour for principals and senior partners (VerticalIQ, 2026a), with multi-month engagement minimums.
-Their GTM strategies are built for Fortune 500 buyers.

 The independents (sole proprietors) offer specialized expertise at accessible rates but with limited methodology rigor.
 Deliverables from one-person shops are often opinion-led, not evidence-backed — a pattern consistent with the CMC-Canada Common Body of Knowledge observation that separating data gathering from analysis is a discipline most small practices skip (CMC-Canada, 2025).